 Risja Steeghs, Atelier photo by Meike Hekers, 2020

 Steeghs and her art are one.
 The way she dresses, the things she does, the food she eats, and fluids she drinks, her environment, all this is her work.
 As a kind of collage, these components serve as a diary.
 To the visitor, these elements may seem indistinguishable.
 They are abstracted to an extent that they are unrecognizable.
-In the abstract works, the artist emphases colour and form, the narrative is somewhere vaguely in the background like an inscrutable gut feeling.
-Risja adds: ‘I find it very interesting how something is explained in its entirety, yet you can convey it to someone else.
-This can act as a kind of mirror for reality’.
-Therefore it is not important for the spectator to draw the same conclusions from the work as the artist herself; her works are open to interpretation.
+In the abstract works, the artist emphasizes colour and form, the narrative is somewhere vaguely in the background like an inscrutable gut feeling.
+Risja adds: “I find it very interesting how something is explained in its entirety, yet you can convey it to someone else.
+This can act as a kind of mirror for reality.”
+Therefore, the spectator does not have to draw the same conclusions from the work as the artist herself; her works are open to interpretation.

 Expression of one’s self

 According to visual artist René van Tol, self-expression is always extrovert, all energy is directed outwards.
 He states that this art form is characterized, among other things, by its personal content.
-Art that manifests itself by means of self-expression breaks away from collective codes and symbols, as a result of which the content is always ambiguous.
+Art that manifests itself through self-expression breaks away from collective codes and symbols, because of which the content is always ambiguous.
 No decisive answer is given.

 Such openness of content is something Steeghs aspires to within her work.
-Despite the fact that her work is susceptible to free interpretation, the artist is concerned that it sometimes detracts somewhat from the intention of her work.
+Although her work is susceptible to free interpretation, the artist is concerned that it sometimes detracts somewhat from the intention of her work.
 “Interpreting my work can prevent you from experiencing it, as you are not receptive, or physically experiencing the work, but immediately give it meaning with your intellect.”
 She is hopeful that the beholder is amenable to her work.

 This receptivity that the artist demands from her audience is an attitude of life she lives by.
 Steeghs possesses great curiosity and openness to the world.
 She creates with a kind of childlike enthusiasm, as though she rediscovers the world every day.
 By being receptive to the world around her, she allows the world to influence her, making her change all the time.